Sibikrishnan-AG/ASD-T88/README.md

 Date committed: 24-08-2024

-Version: 2.3
+Version: 2.4

 Summary:

 - Created Login-Signup html
 - Created pre-set accounts to attempt login
 - Combined parents and child to createProfile.html
+- Add .welcomeMessage to createProfile

 To continue modifying:

-- Try to add .welcomeMessage to createProfile
 - Fix home.html (to make it inclusive for new AND exisitng users)

 Missing: sign-up with Google auth, back button when setting up account to edit choices